 Additionally, patients in this cohort also demonstrated increased risk for inflammatory digestive diseases, including Crohn’s disease, ulcerative colitis , and noninfectious enterocolitis.

 Previous research has shown that adherence to a strict gluten-free diet can lower the risk cancer in individuals with CeD.
 However, this study underscores the serious long-term health risks that remain for CeD patients, especially prior to diagnosis.
-Further research focused on early prediction, improved treatments, and strategies beyond the gluten-free diet is crucial to mitigate the risk of long-term complications, including cancer, in CeD patients.
+Further research focused on early prediction of celiac disease, improved treatments, and strategies beyond the gluten-free diet is crucial to mitigate the risk of long-term complications, including cancer, in CeD patients.

 Interested in learning more about clinical trials in celiac disease?
 Click here.